Skip to content

 Add-Content -Path $PROFILE.AllUsersAllHosts -Value 'Write-Host "PowerShell profile loaded successfully"'

-4. Replace Write-Host "PowerShell profile loaded successfully" with the script or command you want to persist.
+4. Replace the sample Write-Host command with the script or command you want to persist.

-2. Ensure that the commands you added to the profile are executed automatically.
-If your script involves more complex actions, verify each step works as intended.
+2. Verify that the commands you added to the profile execute automatically.
+For complex scripts, test each step to ensure reliability.

 1. Remove or comment out test scripts: